 The Company held cash and cash equivalents and other bank balances and deposit of Rs.261.13 lakhs at March 31, 2020 (March 31, 2019: Rs.
 4.93 lakhs.)
 The cash equivalents and othe bank balance and deposits are held with bank counterparties with good credit ratings.

-Notes to Financial Statements as at March 31, 2020 (Currency : Indian rupees in lakhs)
+Notes to Financial Statements as at March 31, 2021

-Employee Benefits
+Note 28 Employee Benefits

 Defined Contribution Plan